- All records and meetings of Louisiana public entities are public, unless specifically exempted in law.

 -

-The 2023 Guide covers the potential impact of eight constitutional amendments the public will consider on the Oct.
-14 and Nov.
-18 ballots.
+The 2025 Guide covers the potential impact of four constitutional amendments the public will consider on the March 29 ballot.
 This nonpartisan, educational review helps you understand the issues and the proposed changes so you can develop your own positions on each proposition.
-Download: PAR Guide to the 2023 Constitutional Amendments Download: […]
+Download: PAR Guide to the 2025 Constitutional Amendments Download: One-Page PAR Guide […]

 -